 The practice of mindfulness helps us to feel more alive and in the moment.
 It benefits body, mind, and spirit.
 The quality of our mind determines the quality of our life; a distracted and impulsive mind is the root cause of a distracted and impulsive course of life.
 Before looking at the intersection of mindfulness and learning, let’s briefly explore the problem of mindlessness.

-When we say that someone has lost their mind we are describing behaviour that is misdirected, poorly thought-out, lacking in skill, out of context, unrelated to the present circumstance, or in conflict with their own wellbeing.
+When we say that someone has lost their mind we are describing behavior that is misdirected, poorly thought-out, lacking in skill, out of context, unrelated to the present circumstance, or in conflict with their own wellbeing.
 When we have lost our minds we have lost our perspective on what’s most important and essential.
 Mindlessness is a mind stranded in a storm of unfocused and unpredictable mental activity.

 Mindlessness is self-imposed mental confinement in which thoughts swirl in rumination.
 A closed-minded person suffers from mindlessness, in that they have difficulty reaching out toward new and unfamiliar ideas.
 In this sense, mindlessness is the cause of suffering.